 We’re always open to suggestions for new products and happy to answer questions about out-of-stock or previously cataloged products!
 Feel free to contact us at firstname.lastname@example.org.

 Occasionally, you will find one or more of our seafood selections out of stock.
 This can be due to several factors including seasonal availability, weather conditions which can greatly impact availability, and/or demand exceeding supply.

 Of course!
 When you check out, update the shipping address with your recipient’s address.

 Not sure what type of fish they like?
 A Catalina Offshore Products Gift Card makes the perfect gift for your seafoodie!
-Simply choose a dollar amount, add your message, and the Gift Card will be emailed directly to your recipient for easy ordering anytime.
+Simply choose a dollar amount, add your message, and a digital Gift Card will be emailed directly to your recipient for easy ordering anytime.

 GENERAL SEAFOOD TIPS

 We ship our live products alive, but do not guarantee they will be alive upon delivery.

 If a live urchin perishes during transit, it is still completely fresh and perfectly safe to enjoy within the same day.

 Spot prawns that perish during transit will also be fresh and safe for raw consumption within the same day.
 However, once spot prawns are no longer alive, they begin to lose their ideal texture.
 If you are not able to consume your spot prawns the same day you receive them, we recommend boiling or pan searing them for later use.
 Be sure to cool first before storing in the refrigerator.